 Distinguished Proficient Basic Unsatisfactory Not Observed Area 7 A Engaging Students are highly engaged throughout the lesson.
 The pacing and structure of the lesson allows high levels of student engagement.
 Students appear to be intellectually engaged throughout most of the lesson.
 The pacing and structure of the lesson is suitable for this group of students.
 Students are partially engaged throughout the lesson.
 Students are not at all intellectually engaged in significant learning.
-This criterion was no observed or rated.
+This criterion was not observed or rated.
 Students in Learning Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
-Total: Choose ar item. В Students ensure maintenance of high levels of civility among classmates and assume much of the responsibility for establishing a culture for learning.
+Total: Choose an item. В Students ensure maintenance of high levels of civility among classmates and assume much of the responsibility for establishing a culture for learning.
 Interactions reflect cultural and developmental differences of students.
 Teacher and students are committed to the subject.
 Interactions may be characterized by occasional displays of insensitivity and inconsistent expectations for student achievement.
 Interactions are characterized by sarcasm, put-downs, and/or conflict.
 There is a low teacher commitment to the subject and few instances of students taking pride in their work.
-This criterion was no observed or rated.
+This criterion was not observed or rated.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Distinguished Proficient Basic Unsatisfactory Not Observed Area 8 A Students are aware of the learning goals/targets for themselves during this instructional timeframe.
 Most of the students are aware of the learning goals/targets for themselves during this instructional timeframe.
 Some of the students are aware of the learning goals/targets for themselves during this instructional timeframe.
 Students are not aware of the learning goals/learning target during this instructional time frame.
-This criterion was no observed or rated.
+This criterion was not observed or rated.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
-Total: Choose ar item.
+Total: Choose an item.
 Using Formative Assessment in Instruction B The teacher purposefully and consistently provides clear, descriptive feedback in regard to student's demonstration/understanding of the learning goal/target.
 The feedback is timely and is in a reasonable amount.
-Much of the time, the teacher, provides clear, descriptive feedback regarding student's understanding/ demonstration of learning goal/target.
+Much of the time, the teacher, provides clear, descriptive feedback regarding student's understanding/demonstration of learning goal/target.
 The feedback is timely and is in a reasonable amount.
 At times, the teacher provides clear, descriptive feedback but not in a consistent manner regarding learning goal/target.
 Observing where the work was meeting and where it was not.
-The feedback is timely and is in a reasonable amount.
-The teacher does not provide clear, descriptive feedback regarding learning goal/target and does not observing where the work is and where it is not meeting.
+The feedback is timely and is in a The teacher does not provide clear, descriptive feedback regarding learning goal/target and does not observing where the work is and where it is not meeting.
 The feedback is not timely and is not in a reasonable amount.
-This criterion was no observed or rated.
-Total: Choose an Total: Choose an item.
-Total: Choose an item.
-Total: Choose Total: Choose ar item.
+This criterion was not observed or rated. reasonable amount.

 Click or tap here to enter text.

-Additional information about the classroom observations shared here when applicable
+Additional information about the classroom observations shared here

+when applicable